 Once the working group completes its retrospective review of the rules discussed above, the group will solicit candidate rules from the rulemaking components annually.
 The group also will consider suggestions from the public on an ongoing basis.
-As an initial matter, the Department will solicit candidate rules from the public when it posts this plan for comment.
-The working group also will renew that public solicitation periodically, and will consider what means of public solicitation - Federal Register notice, website postings, etc. - is most effective in encouraging active public participation.
+The working group will renew a public solicitation periodically, and will consider what means of public solicitation - Federal Register notice, website postings, etc. - is most effective in encouraging active public participation.